Translate this page

 There are very few people who cannot take the ECP.
 Your pharmacist or doctor will ask you some questions to make sure ECP is right for you.

-What are the side effects?
+What are the side effects of the morning after pill?

 Mild, short-term side effects may include headache, nausea, abdominal pain, dizziness and changes to your bleeding pattern.